azohra/strapped.sh/README.md

     - { name: visual-studio-code }

 # Use the git strap to clone repos into a specific directory.
-# Since we have not specified a version it will search for the
+# Since we have not specified a strap version it will search for the
-# latest version in the repo
+# latest version in the globally specified strapped repo
 git:
   clone:
     - { repo: git@github.com:kelseyhightower/nocode.git, folder: ~/repos }